 The Public Course Blog for the Course that Never Ends

-This course, and this site, previously served the home of four earlier incarnations of related courses.
-The 2011, 2012, 2015 and 2016 instances of related courses are still present here, as well as all the body of work and writing that students in those versions of the course engaged in.
+This course, and this site, previously served the home of seven earlier incarnations of related courses.
+Previous instances of related courses are still present here, as well as all the body of work and writing that students in those versions of the course engaged in.
 For more information on the structure and design of the course see The Public Course Blog: The Required Reading We Write Ourselves for the Course That Never Ends in Debates in the Digital Humanities (2012).